Scale-free tree network with an ultra-large diameter: Construction

 \subsection{Vertex number}

 Clearly, our tree network $\mathcal{T}_{t}$ is also built upon an iterative method, a generative approach that has been frequently used to create various networked models in the past years \cite{Ma-2018,Zhang-2007,Dorogovtsev-2002,Ravasz-2003}.
-This enables calculations of some fundamental topological parameters on network created, such as, vertex number.
-Below, we provide a simple derivation of vertex number $|\mathcal{T}_{t}|$.
+Accordingly, this kind of constructive way enables calculations of some fundamental topological parameters on network created, such as, vertex number.
+Below, we provide a simple derivation of vertex number $|\mathcal{T}_{t}|$ by virtue of the concrete growth way of tree network $\mathcal{T}_{t}$.